OCSP stapling: Deployment

 While many web servers advertise support for OCSP stapling, implementations are not always reliable.
-For example, when Apache queries the OCSP server, in the event of a temporary failure, it will discard the cached good response from the previous request, and start serving bad response.
+For example, when Apache queries the OCSP server, in the event of a temporary failure, it will discard the cached good response from the previous request, and start serving the bad response.
 Nginx performs lazy loading of OCSP responses, which means that for the first few web requests it is unable to add the OCSP response.